 One of the paintings that caught my attention inside the church, the painting of the old Belfry Tower n Dumaguete.

-As early as 9 AM several tourist were already busy taking photos inside the church too, which means you need to be quick in taking pictures because others are waiting to take their own photos as well.
+As early as 9 AM several tourist were already busy taking photos inside the church too, which means you need to be quick in taking photos because others are waiting to take their own shots as well.
 I took this opportunity to take a happy photo of my family in the vintage door of the Cathedral.

 As they said that a family that prays together, stays forever.♥